tiagolobocastro/rawfile-localpv/docs/install-guide.md

 ## Upgrade

-Before upgrading please read through the [Changelog](../CHANGELOG.md) as well as this document and follow any suggested recomendations to ensure a smooth upgrade
+Before upgrading please read through the [Changelog](../CHANGELOG.md) as well as this document and follow any suggested recommendations to ensure a smooth upgrade

 > [!WARNING]
 Don't blind upgrade to a potentially breaking version as additional steps may be required